nigelheap/roles/README.md

 # Roles And Permissions For Laravel 5.3

-## The is a direct clone of https://github.com/romanbican/roles with the 5.3 fixes added
+### This is a direct clone of https://github.com/romanbican/roles with the 5.3 fixes added

 Powerful package for handling roles and permissions in Laravel 5.3.